 Step 5: Check unit economics

 Confirm that expected LTV comfortably exceeds CAC (e.g., 3×).
+Keep in mind that App Store and Google Play take 15–30% of every subscription payment, so your paywall price is not your revenue.
+Factor that margin cut into your unit economics before drawing conclusions.
 If conversion drops so far that LTV no longer covers CAC, adjust pricing or improve onboarding.

 Step 6: Localize and re-benchmark